 Everyone needs to understand that every breast cancer diagnosis and every breast cancer patient is unique.

 Doctors look at each patient’s history and perform a good physical exam so the doctor can best understand every individual.

-After reviewing all of your imaging, you will meet with your doctors and talk about all of your options.
+After reviewing all of your breast imaging, you will meet with your doctors and talk about all of your options.

 A lot of times, for the doctor and the patient, it’s a mutual decision as far as what the next steps are going to be taken as far as surgery.